OSINT Legal & Jurisdictional Framework

 Practical note for OSINT practitioners: The right to erasure means that an OSINT investigation that processes personal data about EU residents creates an ongoing legal obligation.
 Evidence preservation requirements may conflict with erasure demands in accountability investigations — the Berkeley Protocol recommends coordinating with legal counsel before processing large personal-data datasets in accountability contexts.

-United Kingdom — UK GDPR and Data Protection Act 2018
+United Kingdom — UK GDPR, Data Protection Act 2018, and the Data (Use and Access) Act 2025

 Post-Brexit, the UK operates under UK GDPR — a retained version of EU GDPR with UK-specific amendments — plus the Data Protection Act 2018.
 The substantive regime is functionally similar to EU GDPR for most OSINT purposes.